 Long-term investing starts with having long-term goals.
-Although most investors focus on the short-term they’re usually working towards a long-term goal.
-In most cases it’s a pension, and a pension is always a long-term commitment.
+Although most investors focus on the short-term, they’re usually working towards a long-term goal.
+In most cases, it’s a pension, and a pension is always a long-term commitment.

 Investing is a multi-decade event.
 Don’t set goals for this week, this month or even this year.
 Think about 5, 10 or even 20 or more years into the future.

-One consequence of thinking about the really long-term is that you might want to take less risk.
+One consequence of thinking about the long-term is that you might want to take less risk.
 After all, a stock never comes back from zero, and money lost that way can never be regained.
-Successful and defensive companies which have already existed for decades are often the investment vehicle of choice for long-term investors.
+Successful and defensive companies that have already existed for decades are often the investment vehicle of choice for long-term investors.